 Want a recipe that will help strengthen the chest and throat as well as assist with upper respiratory infections?
 The onions and almonds in this soup recipe help.
-Onions’ pungent taste has a dispersing quality that act to expel pathogens from the body as well as invigorate circulation of Qi.
+Onions have a pungent that serves to spread and eliminate pathogens from the body.
+Moreover, it revitalizes the circulation of Qi.

-The caramelized onions and toasted almonds, when pureed, give a natural creaminess to the soup without actually adding cream, while the saffron--which was once used to dye the robes of Buddhist monks--adds a bit of color and unique flavor.
+The puree of caramelized onions and toasted almonds give a natural creaminess to the soup without the addition of cream whereas the addition of saffron (previously used to dye the robes of Buddhist monks) provides a hint of special flavor and color.

 Caramelized Onion Soup with Toasted Almond, Saffron and Sherry